gamykla/coreos-kubecluster/README.md

  --key-name=$YOUR_KEYPAIR_NAME (from step 1 above)  \
  --kms-key-arn="$YOUR_KMS_ARN" (from step 2 above)
 ```
-* edit cluster.yaml - set config values that suit you. the next steps will validate your config.
+* [Step 4] edit cluster.yaml - set config values that suit you. the next steps will validate your config.
-* run build.sh
+* [Step 5] run build.sh
  * this step will run validations.
-* run 'kube-aws up' to start the cluster.
+* [Step 6] run 'kube-aws up' to start the cluster.
  * nb: if you provide your own VPC make sure it has an internet gateway attached to it
  * the Kube VPC is provisioned with AWS Cloud formation.
 After you run kube-aws up, you can watch its progress in the cloud formation console: https://console.aws.amazon.com/cloudformation/